 400C Carver Hall

-Steve Butler is an Assistant Professor in the Department of Mathematics at Iowa State University (ISU).
+Steve Butler is an Associate Professor in the Department of Mathematics at Iowa State University (ISU).
 Prior to coming to ISU he did a three year NSF PostDoc under the supervision of Benny Sudakov at UCLA.
 Before that he earned his doctorate degree in mathematics at UC San Diego under the supervision of Fan Chung.
 In addition he has worked extensively with Ron Graham.
 His primary mathematical interests are spectral graph theory, enumerative combinatorics, mathematics of juggling, discrete geometry, and generally mathematics of fun things.

 Among other things, Steve Butler has performed eight perfect faro shuffles in under a minute, and is willing to show how to do perfect shuffles to anyone who stops by his office.
 While there they can also learn about juggling and work on various sized Rubik's cubes.